warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 What does one do at Burning Man?
 Burn a man?
 Yes (but only on Saturday).

 Btw, images are kind of buggy on my website.
 If they're not loading, you can see the complete list of photos in [this Google Photos album](https://photos.app.goo.gl/zMc8dnKfAimNidHg8).
+- My impression has always been that Burning Man is difficult to understand from the outside looking in, especially since curated social media distorts it.
+So I tried to include the more mundane aspects of the Burn in that album: camp build and teardown, dinner, some shared ceremonies, biking around, etc.
+- Hope it's fun to look at!

 ### Pre-burn (Late March 2024 - August)
 The first step came long before actually visiting the desert.
 I needed to decide how I'd camp in the desert.
 To not be an observer, I chose to camp with a themecamp, i.e. a camp that provides a service to the massive potluck of Burning Man.